Bayesian mixture models (in)consistency for the number of clusters: Bayesian mixture models and mixing measures

 The probability distribution for the unordered partition $\tilde{A}$ can be deduced from \eqref{eq:EPPF} multiplying by $k!$ to adjust for order: $p(\tilde{A}) = V_{n,k} \prod_{j=1}^k (1-\sigma)_{n_j-1}$.
 Parameters $V_{n,k}$ admit the following form \citep[see][]{pitman2003poisson,gnedin2006exchangeable}:

 with $\Gamma$ the gamma function, $f_\sigma$ the density of a positive $\sigma$-stable random variable and $h$ a non-negative function.
 We limit ourselves to the case $0<\sigma<1$.

-Gibbs-type processes are a general class which includes the Dirichlet and Pitman--Yor processes as well as some stable processes.
+Gibbs-type processes are a general class including the Dirichlet and Pitman--Yor processes and some stable processes.
 The Pitman--Yor family can be defined by the probability $p$ in \eqref{eq:EPPF} with parameters

 where $\sigma \in [0,1)$ and $\alpha\in(-\sigma,\infty)$.
 If $\sigma=0$, we obtain the Dirichlet process for which $V_{n,k} = \alpha^k/(\alpha)_n$.